heraldns/heraldns/README.md

 - Secure updates to your DNS server
 - Fine-grained control over which containers get registered

-Traditional solutions like manual DNS entries break with dynamic prefixes.
-NAT "solves" this for IPv4 but defeats the purpose of IPv6's global routability.
+Traditional solutions like manual DNS entries break when address or prefixes change.
+NAT "solves" this but defeats the purpose of IPv6's global routability.
 Container-native DNS solutions don't integrate with your existing DNS infrastructure.

 **HeralDNS solves this.** It watches your containers, detects IP changes, and keeps your DNS server in sync—automatically.

 ## Features

-- 🌍 **IPv6-First**: Built for globally routable IPv6, handles dynamic prefix changes gracefully
+- 🌍 **IPv6-First**: Built for globally routable IPv6, handles dynamic changes gracefully
 - 🔐 **Secure Authentication**: GSS-TSIG (Kerberos) for Active Directory DNS, TSIG keys for BIND/PowerDNS
 - 🏷️ **Label-Based Control**: Fine-grained per-container configuration using Docker labels
 - 🔄 **Automatic Sync**: Detects IP changes and updates DNS in real-time